-Solar power, though backpacking, has some very serious flaws that can make it a worthless piece of gear to carry.
-I expect many end up in hiker boxes along the way once they realize they don’t get the benefit from the weight.
+Solar panels for backpacks though have some very serious flaws that can make them worthless pieces of gear to carry.
+I expect many to end up in hiker boxes along the way once they realize they don’t get the benefit from the weight.

 Why Solar Feels Perfect For Thru-Hikes

 On the surface, a solar option to recharge electronics feels that it would be an ideal solution for people who hike away from civilization for 3-7 days at a time, but the problems start to stack up based on how trail life happens.

 Solar should be perfect as you can harvest the sun’s light and power devices day or night as long as there is access to sunlight.

 The solar charger could simply sit on the backpack and absorb and convert all day long for you.

 Constantly On the Trail Without Direct Access to Power

 On a long hike, you are on the trail for days at a time, which means no power outputs like wall outlets and housing to recharge any power bank you bring.

 So adding solar charging should help in adding more power back to the external battery you carry to recharge cell phones or other devices.

 With limited recharge options while on the trail, a solar charger becomes a viable option for long-distance hikers.